 But borrowing against your 401(k) to purchase a home is rarely a good idea.
 The long repayment terms mean that your retirement fund can suffer a big hole.
 The interest payments aren’t tax deductible in the same way as most mortgage interest expenses.
 The usual limit of $50,000 is unlikely to be enough to make a serious dent in the amount you need to buy a home, and the accumulation in a 401(k) doesn’t match the time people buy a home.
 The average age of a first-time home buyer is 34.
 The median 401(k) balance between the ages of 30 and 39 is just $16,500.

-While you can use a 401(k) to help fund the purchase of a home, you’ll usually better off applying for a mortgage.
+While you can use a 401(k) to help fund the purchase of a home, you’ll usually be better off applying for a mortgage.

 - What Is a 401(k)?